ciarloj/RegCM4.5-CB6C/README.md

 # RegCM 4.5 - CB6C

-RegCM v4.5 - Gas Phase Module CB6vC Configured to run as an option instead of CMBZ
+RegCM v4.5 - Gas Phase Module CB6r2vC Configured to run as an option instead of CMBZ

 ## Usage

+config and make as you would with your standard RegCM4 (https://www.ictp.it/research/esp/models/regcm4.aspx)

 To use simply input CB6C instead of CBMZ as 'chemsimtype' in the 'chemparam' stanza of your namelist.